ChijiokeDivine/django-rest/README.md

 ## Overview

-This is a Django REST Framework project designed to provide a robust API for [describe the purpose of your project, e.g., managing user data, handling e-commerce transactions, etc.].
+This is a Django REST Framework project designed to provide a robust API for [managing user data, handling e-commerce transactions, etc.].
 The project is built using Django and leverages the powerful features of Django REST Framework to create a RESTful API.

 ## Features